PC Optimum: Operations

 Customers earn points for purchasing specific weekly "loaded offers" (which are managed from the PC Optimum website and mobile app) based on purchasing habits, or through in-store promotions tied to specific purchases or coupons.
 PC Financial credit card users also earn points based on the dollar value of all purchases placed on the card through any retailer.
 The rate of point acquisition varies depending on which credit card is used, and whether or not the purchase made was at a Loblaw-affiliated store.
 For example, if a purchase was made at a participating Loblaw affiliate, then the stated rate is 10 points for every dollar spent on a PC Mastercard, 20 points per dollar on a PC World Mastercard and 30 points per dollar on a PC World Elite Mastercard.
 As 1000 PC Points are valued at $1, the minimum rate of return is 1%.
 Promotions are sometimes used to give bonus points on specific products.

 Points can be redeemed for free groceries or other rewards.
 Points may be redeemed once a customer has reached a total of 10,000 or more (1,000 points = CA$1).
-Customers must also have a second form of payment once points are redeemed (as customers can only use points in multiples of 10,000) if they don't want to overspend their points.
+Customers must also have a second form of payment once points are redeemed (as customers can only use points in multiples of 10,000) if they do not want to overspend their points.
 Points can not be redeemed for gift cards, alcohol, tobacco, lottery tickets, or prescription medication.

-Unlike many other retail loyalty schemes, unless a customer buys specific products it is possible to spend several hundred dollars in a single grocery transaction and not receive any points at all.
+Unlike many other retail loyalty schemes, customers must buys specific products to earn points.
+It is possible to spend several hundred dollars in a single grocery transaction and not receive any points at all through the standard loyalty program.
+Specific credit cards affiliated with Loblaws offer bonus points based on purchases themselves.
+One such credit card is President's Choice Financial.